 When the OnScreen window (keyboard display window) is larger than the actual display (e.g. OnScreen is wider than the screen width), select this option to enable the automatic scroll when the mouse pointer (cursor) is held at the edge of the screen.
-If OnScreen is off-screen at that edge, it will automatically scroll completely into view when this option is checked On.
+If OnScreen is off-screen at that edge, it will automatically scroll completely into view when this option is checked On larger than the actual display, a separate Scroll Control window will appear with options available to reposition OnScreen.